 And remember, tanned skin is not protected from damaging UV rays.
 In fact, a recent study showed that skin treated with self-tanner is 180 percent more susceptible to the destructive effects of UV-generated free radicals [source: Baumann].
 So apply a strong sunscreen -- with at least a 30 SPF -- if you're going to be in direct sunlight.

-For more information on skin care and beauty products, take a look at the links on the next page.
+For more information on skin care and beauty products, take a look at the links below.